one-love/frontend/CONTRIBUTING.md

     The rest of the message can be as long as you want spanning across multiple lines.

+__Merging requests:__

+Always use Github's web interface for merging pull requests.
+If merge isn't possible, rebase local branch on master, resolve any conflicts that might happen and do a forced push to remote feature branch.
+After that, use web interface to merge pull request.

 __IMPORTANT:__ Never push to master branch, even if you have access rights that allow it.